-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Australia energy report

-Australia's production of liquid hydrocarbons (crude oil, condensates, and NGLs) has decreased by 7%/year since 2020 to 15 Mt in 2024, after an increase by over 40% between 2018 and 2020, reaching 20 Mt.
+Australia's production of liquid hydrocarbons (crude oil, condensates, and NGLs) decreased by 7%/year from 2020 to 15 Mt in 2024, after an increase of over 40% between 2018 and 2020, reaching 20 Mt.
 Oil production halved between its peak at 32 Mt in 2000 and 2024, due to the decline in production from mature basins.
 The production is mostly due to its two largest producing basins, the Browse and Carnarvon basins in north-western Australia.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data